inezcarrillo/module-3-challenge/README.md

 # module-3-challenge

 # Discription
-In this challenge, we are to use the skills we have learned from module 3 to create java script.
+In this challenge, we are to use the skills we have learned from module 3 to generate a password using java script.

 # User Story